 Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.
 Colossians 3:12-14

-In fact this is just one of the many areas where we are VERY different and in our dark days these differences have had the ability to drive a massive wedge between us obliterating any memory of what we have in common or that these differences are actually complementary (ie we neither have a house that is as untidy as I wouldn’t mind it being or so pristine that others feel unwelcome).
+In fact this is just one of the many areas where we are VERY different and in our dark days these differences have had the ability to drive a massive wedge between us obliterating any memory of what we have in common or that these differences are actually complementary (ie we neither have a house that is so untidy or so pristine that others feel unwelcome).

 Where are you different?
 How are those differences actually complementary to each other?